KrauseFx/krausefx.com/_posts/2018-02-10-mac-privacy-sandboxed-mac-apps-can-take-screenshots.md

 ## Proposal

-There are lots of valid use-cases for Mac apps to record the screen, e.g. [1Password 2fA support](https://support.1password.com/one-time-passwords/) or screen recording software, however there must be some kind of control.
+There are lots of valid use-cases for Mac apps to record the screen, e.g. [1Password 2fA support](https://support.1password.com/one-time-passwords/), screen recording software or even simple screen sharing via your web browser or Skype.
+However there must be some kind of control:

 - The App Store review process could verify the Sandbox entitlements for accessing the screen
 - Put the user in charge with a permission dialog